telefonicaid/fiware-livedemoapp/README.md

 * mongo-remove-all-issues.sh: removes all issues in MongoDB

-* mongo-remove-expired-csub.sh: removes all expired documents in MongoDB (after running the garbage-collector.py program tha comes with Orion Context Broker RPM).
+* mongo-remove-expired-subs.sh: removes all expired subscriptions in MongoDB (after running the garbage-collector.py program tha comes with Orion Context Broker RPM).

 * mongo-remove-id.sh: removes a given registration/entity associated in MongoDB, identified by its ID.